 When you think of some of your favorite brands, what comes to mind?
 Maybe you think of a memorable logo, a great brochure, a satisfying color scheme, or a catchy tagline.
 A brand is much bigger than any one of these components alone, it’s the combination of them all and more.

 A brand is the perception that your audience has when they interact with or think about your business.
 It’s a concept or an idea that is supported by many intentional decisions.
+Think of your brand as a relationship, it's the story that your customers tell about you.

 “Your brand is what people say about you when you’re not in the room.”